 In 2006, Alstom was awarded by BKV a contract for the delivery of 22 Metropolis metros for Line 2 and 15 metros for Line 4 for the city of Budapest.
 During the execution of the project, Alstom experienced delays mostly related to technical change requests from BKV and the refusal by the Hungarian Authority "NKH" to deliver the final train homologation in 2010 (in August 2007, NKH granted a Preliminary Type License).
 On 19 October 2010 BKV terminated the contract and called immediately thereafter all bank guarantees amounting in total to approximately €130 million.
 This amount was paid in June 2011.
 In July 2011 the parties agreed the re-entry into force of the contract and the suspension of the arbitration procedure initiated by Alstom in January 2011.
 The homologation for the Final Type License was obtained in July 2012.
-On 17 December 2012, the arbitration resumed to solve notably the issue of the damages resulting from the past termination of the contract.
-The contract execution is ongoing.
+On 17 December 2012, the arbitration resumed to solve notably the issue of the damages resulting from the delays on the project.
+The contract execution is ongoing as well as the arbitration proceedings which are at the beginning phase of hearings and assessments of damages claimed by the parties.